biolink/biolink-model/docs/index.md

          * [ClinicalEntity](ClinicalEntity.md) - Any entity or process that exists in the clinical domain and outside the biological realm.
 Diseases are placed under biological entities
              * [ClinicalIntervention](ClinicalIntervention.md)
                  * [Hospitalization](Hospitalization.md)
-                     * [HospitalizationOutcome](HospitalizationOutcome.md) - An outcome resulting from an exposure event which is the increased manifestation of acute (e.g. emergency room visit) or chronic (inpatient) hospitalization.
              * [ClinicalTrial](ClinicalTrial.md)
          * [Device](Device.md) - A thing made or adapted for a particular purpose, especially a piece of mechanical or electronic equipment
          * [Event](Event.md) - Something that happens at a given place and time.